Second Republic of Venezuela

 The Second Republic of Venezuela (Segunda República de Venezuela) is the name used to refer to the reestablished Venezuelan Republic declared by Simón Bolívar on 7 August 1813.
 This declaration followed the defeat of Domingo Monteverde by Bolívar during the Admirable Campaign in the west and Santiago Mariño in his campaign in the east.

-The republic came to an end in the following year, after a series of defeats at the hands of José Tomás Boves.
+The Republic came to an end in the following year, when Caracas was reoccupied by the Royalists on 16 July 1814, after a series of defeats at the hands of José Tomás Boves.

 Antecedents: Cartagena Manifesto

 After the fall of the first Venezuelan Republic, colonel Simon Bolivar went into exile and headed for Curaçao.
 Soon after, he set sail for the United Provinces of New Granada, which had just recently declared its independence from the Spanish Empire.

 In Cartagena, Bolivar penned a letter, the Cartagena Manifesto, in which he described the reasons that led to the fall of the First Republic, the current situation of Hispanic America, and his perspective on the future of the region.

 Bolivar asked the New Granadian congress for his incorporation into the army, and was quickly promoted to the rank of Brigadier and assigned to a garrison.
 He then organized a flash campaign between Tunja and Pamplona, managing the expulsion of the royalist troops from this region.
 With the royalists in retreat, Bolivar once again addressed the New Granadian congress for authorization to intervene in Venezuela with an army of volunteers.
 In view of the actions Bolivar had executed in favor of the New Granadians, the congress granted his request and Bolivar marched into Venezuela.